 How to Write a Business Plan: Executive Summary

 The executive summary is probably the most read part of your business plan.
 Another name for this section could be management summary or just summary.
-This section should embody the important parts of your business plan such as the problem statement, company information, target market, pricing strategy, financial highlights and funding request.
+This section should embody the important parts of your business plan such as the problem statement, company information, target market, pricing strategy, financial highlights, and funding request.

 What is an Executive Summary for a Business Plan?

 The executive summary is a summarized version of your business plan.
 This section should be no longer than one page.
-The main objective for this section is to succinctly describe the totality of your business.
-The main challenge for this section is identifying the most important parts of your business plan and re-summarizing the information into the short document.
+The main objective of this section is to succinctly describe the totality of your business.
+The main challenge for this section is identifying the most important parts of your business plan and re-summarizing the information into a short document.
 The two most important parts of this section is the problem statement and the funding requests.

 Why is an Executive Summary important?

-Executive summary is probably the most important part of your business plan.
+The executive summary is probably the most important part of your business plan.
 This is important for several reasons.
 First, most people do not read past the executive summary.
-Investors often make a determination as to whether they will investment company are not based solely on the executive summary.
+Investors often make a determination as to whether they will investment a company are not based solely on the executive summary.
 A second reason this is a critical portion of the document is because it will highlight the most important parts of your business.
 After reading this document, investors should come away with a broad understanding of your company and a vision for how and why it will be successful.